MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/05-2-Sequences.md

     The seller(s) who have access to the lead record can see the activities connected with it.

-1. In the **Up next** section, you will now see the tasks you created.
+1. In the **Up next** section, you'll now see the tasks you created.

     ![Final results](./Media/up-next.png)